l2t3r/customdash/README.md

-My custom dashboard calling elasticsearch and updating the last enetered data
+My custom dashboard calling elasticsearch and updating the last recorded status update from Jenkins

 Also monitoring github repo stats